 Behaviour factors

-The maximum value for the behaviour factor q should be calculated according to prEN 1998-1-1:2022, 6.4.1(1), with qR = 1,0, qS = 1,5 and qD defined in 10.5, 10.6 and 10.7, respectively for reinforced concrete chimneys, steel chimneys and steel towers.
+The maximum value for the behaviour factor q should be calculated according to EN 1998-1-1:—2, 6.4.1(1), with qR = 1,0, qS = 1,5 and qD defined in 10.5, 10.6 and 10.7, respectively for reinforced concrete chimneys, steel chimneys and steel towers.

 The behaviour factor q should be reduced by the modification factor kr, reflecting irregular distribution of mass, stiffness or strength (Table 10.1).
 When more than one of the irregularities are present, kr should be assumed to be equal to the lowest values of kr multiplied by 0,9.